Categories > Books > Harry Potter > A Horcrux’s Fate

 Her hands dropped to her sides, fingers twitching like they didn’t know what to do.
 She took a breath, firming her voice.

-He swallowed, hard.
+He swallowed hard.

 “I lose time.
 I wake up in places I don’t remember walking to.
-Sometimes I see people that aren’t really there—hear voices that don’t exist.
+Sometimes I see people who aren’t really there—hear voices that don’t exist.
 It’s like… like I’m vanishing.
 Not all at once.
 Bit by bit.
 Piece by piece.”

-She didn’t speak.
+She didn’t speak or flinch.

-And then, slowly, she stepped forward.
+And then, deliberately, she stepped forward.

 Harry watched as she knelt beside the bed and reached for his hand.
 Her fingers closed around his.
 He felt the warmth of her skin against his.